SubhasisDutta/Text-Search-Engine/irsearch/IndexData/Report/Wyatt (Clustering).md

     4. How did you resolve them?

         1. By building custom data structures that only contained the needed data in an easy to parse format, we were able to get our results as quickly as possible.
+In addition, we utilized as much "offline" processing as we could, creating these custom data structures before the application started or overnight so they could be used when one of us wanted to actually test the full application.

 5. Clustering